JimJammer88/ContinuousControl/Report.md

 Format: ![online_training](url)

-The unity environment includes tools for visualtion.
-Below is a short clip of the trained agent(after 400 episodes) in the envrionment.
-The full epidode has been posted on [YouTube](https://www.youtube.com/watch?v=OseH3sEPzuI)
+The unity environment includes tools for visualisation.
+Below is a short clip of the trained agent(after 400 episodes) in the environment.
+The full episode has been posted on [YouTube](https://www.youtube.com/watch?v=OseH3sEPzuI)

 ![](Trained.gif)